 Parasitism is one of the most serious issues that the cattle population faces around the world.
 Parasitic diseases, particularly gastrointestinal nematode and trematode infections, pose a severe health risk to cattle and reduce output due to related morbidity, mortality, treatment costs, and control measures [14].
-A thorough grasp of the disease epidemiology, pasture management, farm management techniques, and agroclimatic factors like rainfall and temperature is all necessary for the control of gastrointestinal parasite infections in animals [15].
-The kind of parasite, the extent of the infestation, and additional risk variables such as species, age, and season all affect the outcomes of gastrointestinal parasite infections [16].
+A thorough grasp of the disease epidemiology, pasture management, farm management techniques, and agroclimatic factors like rainfall and temperature is all necessar y for the control of gastrointestinal parasite infections in animals [15].
+The kind of parasite, the extent of the infestation, and additional risk variables such as species, age, and season all are responsible for gastrointestinal parasite infections [16].
 According to the present study, a total of 67.3% samples were positive for parasitic infestation.
 Breed-wise analysis indicates the highest (41.6% each breed) prevalence in Friesian and Jersey cows.
 In the previous study, Endo-parasites were detected in 43.96% of the total fecal samples, which was less than the 47.00% of Nigerian cattle housed at the study farm [17].
-According to our findings, nematodes (66.99%) were the most common helminth infection, followed by cestodes (17%), and finally trematodes (13%).
+According to our ndings, nematodes (66.99%) were the most common helminthes infection, followed by cestodes (17%), and nally trematode (13%).
 The parasite infection ratio is only found in one protozoan (3%).
-In a prior study, nematodes (72.41%)were the most common helminth infection, followed by trematodes (25.00%) and cestodes (25.00%).
+In a prior study, nematodes (72.41%) were the most common helminth infection, followed by trematodes (25.00%) and cestodes (25.00%).
 Strongyles were found in larger numbers in cattle [17].
 According to our analysis, parasite infestation was highest in the friesian cross(76.6%), followed by the Jersey cross(68.6%), sahiwal (50%) and achai (48.7%).
 In the nondescript, the parasite infection was the lowest.
-A significant difference (p0.05) was also discovered in infestation levels in different breeds in the prior study, with local breed cattle (33.0%) having a higher infection rate than cross-breed cattle (19.6%).
-In comparison to reports of GI nematode infection in crossbreed cattle, the prevalence of GI nematode infection in cross-breed cattle was lower.
-The majority of the samples were gathered from the friction cross, which is why we made this remark.
-According to our analysis, parasitic infection was most common in animals aged 6 to 10, with a prevalence of 75%, followed by animals aged 1 to 5, with a prevalence of 67.3%, and finally, animals aged 16 to 20, with a prevalence of 67.3%.
-The animals in the age group 11-15 had the lowest prevalence (33.3%).
-The frequency of GI nematode infection was proven in the previous study about cross of age on the incidence of GI nematodes with the breed cattle was lower than, with prevalence being highest in animals aged less than 1 year on Haramaya University dairy farm on Holstein Friesian dairy breed (54 percent) of (41.30 percent), followed by juvenile (34.1 percent) and mature (23.07 percent) [18].
-According to our analysis, male have the highest parasite infestation (94.1%), followed by female (94.1%).
-(66.8%).
-Infection rates were greater in female (53.63%) than in males (46.38%).
-Female had a higher rate of parasite infection than male; on the other hand, they had a larger endo-parasite infection percentage of Haemonchus contortus than female, according to [19].
-The rationale for this assertion is that the male is free to roam throughout the grazing grounds, which have a higher risk of parasitic infestation.
+A significant difference (p 0.05) was also recorded with the infestation levels in different breeds in the prior study, local breed cattle having a higher infection rate than cross-breed cattle.
+In comparison to reports of GI nematode infection in cross-breed cattle, the prevalence of GI nematode infection in cross-breed cattle was lower.
+According to our analysis, parasitic infection was most common in animals aged 6 to 10, followed by animals aged 1 to 5, and finally, animals aged 16 to 20.
+The animals in the age group 11-15 had the lowest prevalence.
+The frequency of GI nematode infection was found to be higher in comparison to a previous study in those animals aged less than 1 year on Haramaya University dairy farm on the Holstein Friesian dairy breed followed by juvenile and mature [18].
+According to our analysis, females have the highest parasite infestation followed by males.
+Furthermore, they had a larger endo-parasite infection percentage of Haemonchus contortus than males, according to [19].
 The higher prevalence of gastrointestinal parasites could be linked to cattle management.
 The mixed feeding group had the highest parasitic infestation in the current study's grazing pattern.
 The animals with the 1-4 herd size had the highest prevalence ratio in the herd size category.
 Among terms of deworming techniques, the highest parasitic infestation was found in animals that had never been dewormed in their whole lives [20].
-The reduced frequency of gastrointestinal parasites is due to deworming and care techniques.
-The majority of cattle on untreated farms, on the other hand, were grazing animals who were rarely treated for Gl diseases.
-Grazing increases the entry of various parasite stages into cattle's digestive tracts via oral ingestion.
-Faecal egg counts are critical indicators for determining how long cattle must be treated for worms.
-This can also be done following deworming treatments to see how effective a specific anthelmintic is.
-As a result, unwanted veterinarian services and prescription costs can be cut.
+The lowest frequency rate of gastrointestinal parasites is due to deworming and care techniques.
+The majority of cattle are untreated, while other were grazing animals, who were rarely treated for GI diseases.
+Grazing animals has more chances for entry of various parasite stages into cattle's digestive tracts via oral ingestion.